-The preparation of the condensed unaudited financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed unaudited financial statements and the reported amounts of expenses during the reporting period.
+The preparation of the unaudited condensed financial statements in conformity with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the unaudited condensed financial statements.
 Making estimates requires management to exercise significant judgement.
-It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the condensed unaudited financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
+It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the unaudited condensed financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
 Actual results could differ from those estimates.